-Expected d strategy-rel ated knowledge Area of expertise Main experience and license in th area of expertise the attainment o of business str sed on the gro ition of knowledge for rategy is expected.
-The owth strategy stated in nt Plan. busir tion abou risk p s of expertise needed to ness strategy.
-The demo of multifaceted knowled at promotion of business policies, etc. from the pe of the area of expertise a cted. nstra- lge s and rspec- The type and depth of knowledge that each member of the Board or Audit & Supervisory Board member possesses with respect to his/her area of expertise is expressed in terms of experience and licenses.
-Item Pillar of growth strategy Area of expertise Details Strengthen Co-creation of digital Corp orate management Broad exp a specific expertise that is not confined to ific area Innovation DX social capital and challenges in new fields Business unit leadership combined with knowledge er industries, technologies, etc. Global Global Development of structures for global business operations Governance, Risk management a business in overseeing management issues from is management perspective, including ontrol and quality supervision Finance, Accounting, M&A Expertise on perforr ise in overseeing management issues based formance and financial status Human Resources Management Accelerate growth by expanding human capital Environment, Society Expertise in orienting management based on knowledge of ESG and SDGs
+Expected strategy-related knowledge Area of expertise Main experience and license in the area of expertise Items in which the demonstration of knowledge for the attainment of business strategy is expected.
+The items are set based on the growth strategy stated in the Medium-Term Management Plan. busir tion abou risk p s of expertise needed to ness strategy.
+The demo of multifaceted knowled at promotion of business policies, etc. from the pe of the area of expertise a cted. nstra- Ige s and erspec- The type and depth of knowledge that each member of the Board or Audit & Supervisory Board member possesses with respect to his/her area of expertise is expressed in terms of experience and licenses.
+Item Item Pillar of growth strategy Area of expertise Details Strengthen Co-creation of digital Corp orate management Broad exp a specific pertise that is not confined to area Innovation DX social capital and challenges in new fields Business unit leadership combined with knowledge er industries, technologies, etc. Global Global Development of structures for global business operations Governance, Risk management a busines in overseeing management issues from s management perspective, including ontrol and quality supervision Finance, Accounting, M&A in overseeing management issues based mance and financial status Human Resources Management Accelerate growth by expanding human capital Environment, Society in orienting management based on e of ESG and SDGs